lapek/beerapp/README.md

 # BeerApp
+> This repository is archived.
+New version is [here](https://github.com/lapek/beerapp2/).

 Web application for homebrewers.
 The application was originally a student project, but I decided to develop it further.
 * Website is in Polish
 * Signup/login, stateless (JWT)
 * Logged user can add a new recipe
 * List of user's recipes

-More to come (English/Multilanguage support, editing recipes, editing user's profile, admin page, contact page etc).
+<s>More to come (English/Multilanguage support, editing recipes, editing user's profile, admin page, contact page etc).</s>

 ## Installing / Getting started